terjekv/terjekv/README.md

  - python
  - perl (yes, really)
  - the (more than) occasional shell script
+ - monitoring through Zabbix/Grafana/Prometheus (and Nagios for some reason)
  - and whatever else the job throws at me...
 I also have done work in Go, C, Fortran...

 In my spare time I hike, write fiction, and get fascinated by new and novel ideas.